Owen2015/gomsg/README.md

 ## deploy
 this project is writen in go, so  you may need to set up the go environment first.

+### docker deploy
+add docker deploy support recently.
+1. using " git clone git@github.com:Owen2015/gomsg.git" to clone the source in your go workspace in an appropriate package.
+2. cd gomsg directory, build docker image using "docker build -t gomsg ."
+3. runing the service using "docker run -d -p 3000:3000 gomsg".
+That's it, docker really make things easier.

 ###  linux deploy
 #### Go download and install
 1. you need to download Go and install it, using "wget https://dl.google.com/go/go1.10.linux-amd64.tar.gz" to download Go.